suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

 -   What was hard/easy.

 It was good that we were working with a dataset (Gapminder) that was already introduced in class since I already had some familiarity of the variables and general statistics.
-This made it easier to think about what types of plots would be useful and suitable for exploring/representation the Gapminder dataset.
+This made it easier to think about what types of plots would be useful and suitable for exploring/representating the Gapminder dataset.
 The hard part was figuring out how to draw the various types of plots with ggplot2.
-Specifically, it took me a while to figure out how to group the violin and boxplots by a specific categorical variable.
-Also, figuring out where to include the `aes()` specifications and the colours to use in the plot to draw points or bars were time-consuming.
+Specifically, it took me a while to figure out how to group the violin plots and boxplots by a specific categorical variable.
+Also, figuring out where to include the `aes()` and fill colour specifications was time-consuming.
 I basically Googled every question just as Vincenzo suggested in class.

 -   Problems you solved

 1. Aligning columns in the output table by the `kable()` function.
 This was achieved using `align=c(rep('c', times=7)`.
-I found this in a Stackoverlow thread as indicated below.
+I found this in a Stackoverflow thread as indicated below.

 2. How to overlay histograms (in my case distributions of life epectancy for 2 continents) onto one plot.
 This was achieved by usig `fill=factor(continent)` in the global `ggplot()` call.